1. Home

 What do Euro NCAP’s assisted driving gradings mean?

-Cars graded One, have entry-level autonomous driving aids – they may have limited lane assist and active cruise control that can brake and accelerate the car, but in an emergency situation, they'll still require the driver to take control.
+Cars graded Entry have entry-level autonomous driving aids – they may have limited lane assist and active cruise control that can brake and accelerate the car, but in an emergency situation they'll still require the driver to take control.
+Examples of Entry-grade cars include the Toyota Yaris and the Vauxhall Mokka Electric, which have relatively basic assistance systems with limited functionality.

-Level Two graded cars offer moderate driving aids.
+Moderate-graded cars offer more sophisticated driving aids.
 They have tech like lane assist and active cruise control, but they’re more advanced systems capable of controlling the car in an emergency.
-The Nissan Juke achieved Grade Two and matches the Renault Clio in most ways, however, if the Clio detects you're unresponsive behind the wheel, it automatically stops the car.
+Moderate cars include the Hyundai Ioniq 5 and the Polestar 2.

-Finally, you have Grade Four cars which are rated very good, they offer a high level of safety back up in challenging scenarios.
+Finally, you have Very Good-rated cars, which offer a high level of support and safety back up in challenging scenarios.
+Very Good cars include the BMW iX3 and the Mercedes-Benz GLE.

 Range Rover Evoque Euro NCAP crash test